Melissa Horton: Storylines

 Melissa eventually falls in love with Jack Deveraux but is heartbroken when he marries Kayla Brady instead.
 Melissa is eventually accused of being behind Kayla's poisoning but is cleared.
-She is one of the few people who stands by Jack after he commits marital rape against Kayla.
-To the horror of her family and friends, Melissa makes plans to marry Jack after his divorce from Kayla.
-Shortly before their wedding, Melissa sees Jack with another woman and discovers that he was only using her to make himself look good.
-She calls off the wedding and denounces Jack to the rest of Salem before leaving town.
+Melissa stands by Jack after he commits marital rape against Kayla.
+Despite her family and friends' horror, she plans to marry Jack after his divorce from Kayla.
+However, before the wedding, Melissa catches Jack with another woman and learns he was using her for appearances.
+She calls off the wedding, denounces Jack to the rest of Salem, and leaves town.

 Melissa returns two years later and immediately realizes that her cousin, Jennifer Horton, has fallen in love with Jack, who by this time is trying to become a better person.
 Melissa tries to discourage her cousin from getting involved with her former fiancé and encourages Jennifer's boyfriend Emilio to propose.
 However, Melissa and Emilio eventually realize they are attracted to one another and get together while Jack and Jennifer are away on the Cruise of Deception.
 Melissa and Emilio are free to be together after Jack and Jennifer return and reveal that they had become a couple on the cruise.
 The relationship is short-lived as Melissa accidentally believes to have killed Emilio in a struggle.
 Melissa eventually leaves Salem with her adoptive sister Sarah Horton, and the two settle in Nashville.
 In a subsequent visit to Salem, it is revealed Melissa is pregnant.
 In 1994, Melissa returns for Tom's funeral.
 In 2002, Melissa returns for the Christening of Hope's son, Zack Brady.
 In June 2009, Melissa's son, going by the name of Nathan Horton, arrives in Salem as a first-year medical intern at Salem University Hospital, eager to follow in the footsteps of his great-grandfather, Tom.

-Melissa later returns for Mickey's funeral.
-At the memorial, she speaks about the opportunities Mickey and Maggie have given her.
-She is also able to reunite with her son Nathan and the rest of the Horton family.
-She makes an appearance in 2010 to say goodbye to Alice.
+Melissa returns for Mickey's funeral, expressing gratitude for the opportunities Mickey and Maggie provided her.
+During the memorial, she reunites with her son Nathan and the Horton family.
+In 2010, she makes a brief appearance to bid farewell to Alice.

+Reception

+Trusel's run as Melissa earned her various nominations, including a Daytime Emmy award nomination.
+Amanda Lynne from The List wrote that despite Melissa not having appeared in years, "longtime fans of the soap opera will likely remember Melissa and all of the drama surrounding her life".